csarnevesht/sync-with-playwright/docs/account-dropbox-information.md

 ### Using the Logging Utilities

-The beautiful logging functionality is available through the `logging_utils.py` module:
+The analysis logging functionality is available through the `logging_utils.py` module:

 ```python
 from sync.dropbox_client.utils.logging_utils import (